-The best free Photoshop alternatives to download in 2017
+6 of the best free Photoshop alternatives to download in 2017

 So when you can save a bit of cash, you probably should, and one area where this is certainly possible is image-editing software.

-Here are our expert picks for the best free alternatives to Photoshop, so you can download a fully featured graphics editor without spending a penny.
+I use tools like Photoshop every day, and based on my experience and and a bit of general know-how, these are the best free alternatives to Photoshop, so you can download a fully featured graphics editor without spending a penny.
 Marvelous!

-And for those of you who do have the cash to burn and might want a little bit more functionality, we've added a few paid-for options too.
+And for those of you who do have the cash to burn and might want a little bit more functionality, we've added a few paid-for options to consider – note that we haven't reviewed them in full, so while we think they're worth a look, we can't whole-heartedly recommend them.

 Related: MWC 2017